 Distributed Storage Protocol.
 NeoFS is a distributed storage protocol capable of dividing large files into fixed-size data blocks distributed and stored across many nodes—a protocol comparable to Filecoin or Storj.
 The storage protocol is intended to allow smart contracts to store large files on the block chain, and to manage access to such files without a central server.
 NEO utilizes token incentives and flexible, user-set reliability requirements to maintain a balance between redundancy and reliability.

 NEO has two tokens: NEO and NeoGas (abbreviated GAS).
 The NEO token primarily offers holders governance rights, including the right to elect the bookkeeping nodes responsible for network consensus and to adopt network parameter changes.
 NEO holders can vote via graphical user interfaces.
-There are currently seven consensus nodes on the mainnet, five maintained by the NEO foundation, one by CityOfZion, and one by KPN.
 To become a node, one must submit an application to the NEO Foundation; those whose applications are accepted then begin a six month trial period during which they act as nodes on the NEO testnet before transitioning to the mainnet.